 Hi, I’m Edward Terry

-I am a writer/editor.
+I am a writer/editor & supporting actor.
 I enjoy it.
-Whether it’s researching for an article, or taking an idea and shaping into powerful copy, or writing marketing materials I enjoy it all.
+Whether it’s researching for an article, or taking an idea and shaping it into powerful copy, or writing marketing materials I enjoy it all.
 I am also a good editor and have supported technical book publishing alongside my online work.
 Most of my work has been online, but some print work also.
 I also enjoy writing fiction and poetry which you will find examples of on this site.

 I have been writing for websites for over 20 years as a website professional – having also run my own web agency for 12 years – and fiction and poetry longer than that.